 Business analysts and software developers often need to identify all data elements that share similar characteristics in order to properly integrate their systems with new data models.
 Traditional tools only allow users to navigate up and down the data structures.
 Grid-ML now goes beyond that by allowing users to navigate laterally to elements with related data types.

 Grid-ML’s single-screen design makes the type navigation extremely easy.
-When you make a search, Grid-ML automatically includes all the relevant data types in your search results.
+When you perform a search, Grid-ML automatically includes all the relevant data types in your search results.
 When you select a data type, Grid-ML shows all the sub-types and elements that use the selected type.
 Once you select an element, Grid-ML shows the complete type ancestry, including their documentation.

 NIEM (National Information Exchange Model) is a common vocabulary that enables efficient information exchange across diverse public and private organizations.
 With this release, Grid-ML now provides easy navigation through the NIEM data structures and fast searching into data point names, definitions, and controlled vocabularies.